OSHA & Extension Cords in Construction

 • Coiling or hanging is the best way to avoid tight kinks, cuts, and scrapes that can damage insulation or conductors.

-Test extension cords regularly for ground continuity using a continuity tester as follows:
+Test extension cords regularly using a continuity tester:

 • Connect one lead of the tester to the ground prong at one end of the cord.